 Building connection among Berkeley blue-space users

-How will fish, bird and harbor porpoise habitat be affected by required ongoing major dredging along the existing pier? (??)
+How will fish, bird, whales and harbor porpoise be affected by new and ongoing major dredging and 28 high-speed ferry crossings per day?
+Of course!

 Is this only about wanting free parking?
 NO. See another example where city managers didn't get it right for cherished public spaces: https://www.sfgate.com/travel/article/san-diego-parking-21336558.php